Weather Forecast for Vacuum Fluctuations in QED

-Fig.~\ref{serbplot} shows a plot of $\mathcal{S}(\tau)$ depicting a divergence at the origin and a damped oscillation towards large $\tau$ values.
-This can be understood from asymptotically expanding $\mathcal{S}(\tau)$: for $\tau\ll1$, we can approximate finding that the divergence is logarithmic at $\tau=0$, while for $\tau\gg1$, $\mathcal{S}(\tau)$ goes into a damped oscillation, that is
+with constant $c_S=-\frac23(\frac13 + \gamma-\ln(2))$ and, again, we encounter a (different) Meijer G-function.
+To develop a first intuition about \eqref{Serber}, we plotted $V_S(\tau)$ in Fig.~\ref{serbplot}.
+Clearly, the Serber potential shows a divergence at the origin and a damped oscillation around zero towards large $\tau$ values.
+This can be understood from asymptotically expanding $V_S(t,r)$: for $\tau\ll1$, we can approximate

-To understand the asymptotics better, let us reconsider $\Lambda_2(x)$ where the three terms dictate the shape of different regimes of the Serber potential.
-As shown in Fig.~\ref{serbplot}, the logarithm dominates the small $\tau$ behavior while the hypergeometric part modulates the intermediate part, where atomic scales are included, hence, being the most relevant one for our analysis.
-We should briefly comment on the large $\tau$ behaviour here: for $\tau\to\infty$ the terms within the square bracket in \eqref{lambda2equ} tend to zero, i.e. $\lim_{x\to\infty}\Lambda_2(x)=0$.
-In other words, the effect of the Serber potential ceases for large radii as well as after long times (compared to the Compton wavelength/inverse Compton frequency) and is zero outside the future lightcone.